NasKar2/freenas-backup-wordpress/README.md

 ## Prerequisites

-Create a config file called backup-config.
+*You must have a working install of Wordpress.* Create a config file called backup-config.
 This file should be owned by root and only accessible by root user. ```chmod 600 backup-config```

 ```
 cron=""